The ARI Mission Statement

 Through community-based learning we study the best ways

-for rural people to share and enhance resources
+for rural people to share and enhance local resources

 and abilities for the common good.

 We present a challenge to ourselves and to the whole world

 It started as an international organization training leaders who engage in rural development in developing countries, to satisfy the demand for training by Christian churches and groups that had already taken part in rural development in Southeast Asian countries.
 The foundation was supported by Japanese, European and American Christian churches and other groups.
 Since 1996, ARI has also accepted Japanese participants who intend to serve rural communities in the future – either in Japan or worldwide.

 1985 June.
 Gretchen DeVries received the Antoinette Brown Award from the United Church of Christ in USA.